1st Battalion 22nd Infantry ![]()

 long history of overseas deployments.
 The Battalion returned to

-Fort Carson, where they serve and continue to train,
+Fort Carson, where they served and continued to train,

 maintaining a state of readiness should the nation require their